-We've been seeing renders for months now, depicting the iPhone 11 with a big square 'bump' housing its new triple-camera array.
+We've been seeing renders for months now, with camera phone leaks (opens in new tab) depicting the iPhone 11 with a big square 'bump' housing its new triple-camera array.
 Now a number of dummy models of the have made their way into the wild – and response to the production replicas has been less than enthusiastic.

 The iPhone 11's new bump is a raised tile-like design, eerily reminiscent of the Apple Watch.
 It's set to house the company's much-anticipated three-camera setup featuring a standard, telephoto and ultra wide-angle lens.